Sampreet278/Letters/README.md

 ## Introduction
 [Letters](https://github.com/Sampreet278/Letters) is a lightweight Minecraft server plugin that lets you fully customize system messages like join, leave, death, and advancement messages with placeholders, colors, and complete control.
-Made using the [Spigot API](https://www.spigotmc.org/) for [Minecraft](https://www.minecraft.net) [version 1.21.11](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-21-11).
+Made using the [Spigot API](https://www.spigotmc.org/).

 ---